10 Rules for Thriving at an Agency

-I worked briefly at an agency a couple years back and the experience was just alright.
+I worked briefly at an agency a couple of years back and the experience was just alright.
 I thought I figured agency life out, but oh was I wrong.
 When you work for the right agency or company, you won’t feel like a chicken running with your head chopped off or looking at the clock in boredom.
 Agency life is exhilarating and full of opportunities to learn lessons rapidly, and I wanted to share those lessons with you.

 Let The Lessons Begin:

 1. Strive to learn something new every day.
 Stay hungry, my friends.